 “Only through understanding, accepting, and learning where we’ve all come from, will we be able to join together and make this world a better place,” she says.

-Our mission is to promote the visibility of contemporary Native people in Berks County and beyond through community education, leadership, and activism.
+Our mission is to promote the visibility of Native Americans in Berks County and beyond through community education, leadership, and activism.

 In order to place Indians in the present day, we must change the false narratives surrounding the colonization of North America in order to accurately represent American Indians in formative education.
-Once our children have been taught that there is nothing to say about Indians after 1900, once they have learned the stereotype of the Plains Indian atop a horse and wearing a war bonnet, and once they have learned that American Indians have faded away into history, it’s hard for them to see Natives in any other light.
+Once our children have been taught that there is nothing to say about Indians after 1900, learned the stereotype of the Plains Indian atop a horse and wearing a war bonnet, and learned that American Indians have faded away into history, it’s hard for them to see Natives in any other light.

 We envision a community within Greater Berks that embodies Native values and sees and celebrates the real contributions of Native people throughout history and in the present day.